 - Technical standards

 The Wake Forest PA Program accepts applications from U.S. citizens and permanent residents.

-A baccalaureate degree from an accredited institution or an equivalent institution as determined by the Wake Forest School of Medicine must be awarded prior to matriculation into the program.
+Applicants must have obtained a baccalaureate degree from an accredited institution or an equivalent institution as determined by WFSM, before starting classes.
 A baccalaureate degree is a minimum requirement.
 Therefore, a masters or doctorate level degree awarded in lieu of a baccalaureate degree will meet this requirement.